klassen-software-solutions/kssio/README.md

 * C++ header files should use the extention '.hpp' and be all lower case.
 * C header files should user the extention '.h' and be all lower case.
-* C/C++ mixed header files should use '.hpp' and must have appropriate '#if defined __cplusplus' statements.
+* C/C++ mixed header files should use '.h' and must have appropriate '#if defined __cplusplus' statements.
 * Header files do not have to be limited to a single class.
-But everthing in them should be reasonably related.
+But everything in them should be reasonably related.
 * Names of headers files that are for compiling only (i.e. that do not need to be installed with the library) should start with an underscore.
-* Header files must be protected using an '#ifdef' of the form 'kssio_<filenamebase>_hpp'.
+* Header files must be protected using an `#ifdef` of the form `kssio_<filenamebase>_hpp`.
 * Keep implementation details out of the header except for very simple classes and structures.
 Make use of the [PIMPL Pattern](https://en.cppreference.com/w/cpp/language/pimpl) when suitable.
 * Include documenting comments with the public portion of an API.
 Use a syntax that will work both for Doxygen and Xcode Documentation.
-* Do not use 'using namespace ...' in your header files except where they are reasonably scope limited.
+* Do not use `using namespace ...` in your header files except where they are reasonably scope limited.

 #### Source files